Jothattakan/Formative-Assessment-Statistics/README.md

 Null and Duplicate values
 Describe, etc.
 Additionally, the analysis includes checking and finding outliers in the "price per sqft" column by plotting a box plot and a histogram to determine the skewness.

+## **Key Findings:**
+Using box plot analysis, we conclude that the IQR (Interquartile Range) method is the best way to remove outliers.